cadeyrn/newtaboverride/README.md

 The storage permission is needed so that New Tab Override can store settings such as your new tab page.

-the permissions to access your tabs and your history.
-Why does New Tab Override need access to your history?

 ## Compatibility

 The extension requires at least Firefox 56.
 Because the extension makes use of modern web technologies and the latest